-After the Affordable Care Act created state-based health insurance exchanges, many states had grand plans to create thriving marketplaces where individuals could go to purchase health insurance.
-Unfortunately, off-the-shelf technology did not exist at the time and building the infrastructure necessary to enroll hundreds of thousands of individuals in a health exchange was time-consuming, expensive and fraught with error.
+After the Affordable Care Act created state-based health insurance exchanges, many states had grand plans to develop thriving marketplaces where individuals could purchase health insurance.
+Unfortunately, off-the-shelf technology did not exist at the time, and building the infrastructure necessary to enroll hundreds of thousands of individuals in a health exchange was time-consuming, expensive, and fraught with error.

 3 Reasons Your State Health Insurance Exchange Needs Consolidated Billing

 - Better Customer Experience

 - Improves Your Exchange Brand

 As a result, many states had less-than-ideal rollouts.
 Oregon launched without the ability to enroll individuals on its website.
 Minnesota had significant delays in its call center due to its technology platform.
 The Massachusetts website was incomplete and error-prone and had issues applying payments to accounts.
 Maryland had issues enrolling individuals.